danhowarthgov/content-ur-services-week-21/README.md

 We had lightning talks on the interfaces between content design and user research from four amazing speakers.

 ### Imran Akhtar: content design is making my work better

 Imran is ResearchOps manager at the Department for Education (DfE).

 ### Peter Smith: top task management during COVID

+Peter is

 ### Laura Yarrow: team anthropology

+Laura is

 ### Damien Middleditch: doing content crits

+Damien is

+## Content crit of a research participant form

+## Other useful links